 Historically, RBC Capital Markets, LLC, has adjusted the cost basis for fixed income securities and reported this adjusted cost to clients on monthly statements.
 As currently scheduled, beginning in January 2014, RBC Capital Markets, LLC, will change the way it calculates adjusted cost basis for bonds acquired at a premium or market discount on or after January 1, 2014.
 RBC Capital Markets, LLC, will begin using the IRS default method stated by the new regulations.
 If you wish to use a method that differs from the IRS default method, please contact your financial advisor.

-Important Information About the New Cost Basis Regulations Effective in Tax Year 2011
+Important Information about the Cost Basis Regulations Effective For Tax Year 2011 and Beyond

-Cost basis is the amount you have paid for an investment, including any commissions and fees.
-For tax purposes, it is adjusted over time due to certain events such as corporate actions or wash sales.
+Cost basis is generally the amount you have paid for an investment, including any commissions and fees.
+For tax purposes, it may be adjusted over time due to certain events such as corporate actions or wash sales.

 The responsibility for tracking and reporting gains and losses to the IRS has historically fallen to investors.
-Under the new regulations, financial institutions are now also required to report to the IRS realized gains and losses that result from the sale or disposal of certain types of securities acquired on or after January 1, 2011.
+Under the new regulations, financial institutions are now required to report to the IRS the cost basis upon the sale or disposal of certain types of securities acquired on or after January 1, 2011 (known as covered securities).

 Overview of the New Regulations

 Please note: The new regulations do not apply to securities acquired prior to the effective dates noted in the table below (known as non-covered securities).
 For example, the sale or transfer of shares that were acquired under a dividend reinvestment plan on December 31, 2011, would not be subject to the new cost basis reporting requirements because the security is considered “non-covered”.